fluid-checkout/fluid-checkout/readme.txt

 * Improved: Dynamically display contact substep field values on the substep review text when the step is completed.
 * Improved: Refactor custom admin setting types moving each type to their own files.
 * Improved: Add `state`, `country` and `select` field types to the optional fields to hide behind an "add" link.
+* Fixed: Skip setting posted data to session or customer object when the `post_data` request parameter is not provided, avoiding the values from being cleared unintentionally.
+Also remove field values from session in case they are not provided with the `post_data` parameter, fixes not being able to unselect/uncheck optional `checkbox`, `radio` and `select` fields.
 * Fixed: Shipping and billing phone numbers being displayed twice on order confirmation page.
 * Fixed: Missing borders between some steps and substeps.
 * Fixed: Maybe get shipping country value from session when appropriate.